natty1712/Holiday/AndroidUpdate.txt

-Always Open Links in New Tab (+ Option to always open in background)
+Open in Opposite Mode Option - Adds an option to open a long pressed URL in the respective other browsing mode